letsencrypt/acme-spec/draft-barnes-acme.md

 404), and SHOULD delete the stub registration resource.

-If the recovery process has succeeded, then the server will send a 200 (OK) response, containing the full registration object (copied from the old registration).
+If the recovery process has succeeded, then the server will send a 200 (OK) response, containing the full registration object, with any necessary information copied from the old registration).
 The client may now use this in the same way as if he had gotten it from a new-registration transaction.

 ## Identifier Authorization